-Peer switches share information about APs and allow Layer 3 roaming among them.
-To support this, peer switches establish IPv4 tunnels so that the wireless client keeps the same IP address even when the client associates with an access point in a different subnet.
+Peer Unified Switches share information about APs and allow Layer 3 roaming among them.
+To support this, peer Unified Switches establish IPv4 tunnels so that the wireless client keeps the same IP address even when the client associates with an access point in a different subnet.
 The Layer 3 roaming service allows wireless phone users to roam between access points connected to different subnets without dropping calls.